CSCI4100U/mobile-group-project-2023-pyratc-ded/README.md

+# Update 6
+Final Submission.
+Completed - Twitter-like application.
+- Sign in to accounts
+- Create accounts
+- See all tweets by all accounts
+- Like any tweet
+- "Retweet" any tweet
+- Sidebar with different options to select
+- Account settings - Change profile picture
+- Profile - Display your own posts and all of your retweets
+- Can click on the username of posts to see other user's profiles
+- Can hide tweets
+- Can follow other accounts (Following section incomplete)
+- Everything is done through a Stream, and is updated in real-time

+Incomplete features
+- HTTP requests (just recreated Twitter instead)
+- Saving tweets
+- Commenting on tweets
+- Implementing feature that would judge if a "Partner Account" is cheating on you with a "Rival Account"
+- Following section
+- Updating username

 # Update 5
 Google sign-in incomplete, minor changes to sign-in form, bugfix that tweets will now update if users change their profile (upon reloading the For You) page.